Great Southwest Industrial District: Railroad

-The Great Southwest Corporation would sell 90$ of its interest in the railroad to both the Texas and Pacific and Chicago, Rock Island, and Pacific rail companies splitting that interest equally between the two companies.
+The Great Southwest Corporation would sell $90 of its interest in the railroad to both the Texas and Pacific and Chicago, Rock Island, and Pacific rail companies splitting that interest equally between the two companies.
 Texas and Pacific were later purchased by the Missouri Pacific, who in turn was purchased current owners of the trackage, Union Pacific Corporation, the parent company of Union Pacific Railroad.

-Parts of the line remain in use by Union Pacific who continues to server the businesses within the industrial park.
+Parts of the line remain in use by Union Pacific who continues to serve the businesses within the industrial park.
 The connection to the Northern line, now owned by the Trinity River Express, has been severed although remnants still remain including an old trestle bridge across the Trinity River.